Akash-1gif/privacy_preserving_ML_trials/README.md

 Status so far:
-In Untitled.ipynb, I encrypted a list using tenseal library and I stored the encrypted list in demo_encrypted_objects.
-After that I fetched the same encrypted list and decrypted in receiver.ipynb
+In Untitled.ipynb, encrypted a list using tenseal library and stored the encrypted list in demo_encrypted_objects.
+Fetched the same encrypted list and decrypted in receiver.ipynb

-After this, I encrypted iris dataset, but I'm unable to load the encrypted data into any other file (file such as .json or .joblib or .txt)
+Encrypted iris dataset, but I'm unable to load the encrypted data into any other file (file such as .json or .joblib or .txt)

 Trained a Logistic Regression model using encrypted data (tested with plain data)